cal-weng/Terminus-docs/docs/manual/olares/resources-usage.md

 View your system's status through these specialized dashboards:
 - **Overview**: Shows current resource usage and system health.
 - **Applications**: Displays running applications and their status.
-- **Analytics**: Presents detailed performance metrics with up to one year of historical data.

 ## Overview